 The prosecutor might offer arbitration before any formal charge through a petition is filed.
-If the child waives speedy trial and completes the program, then no formal charges are ever filed in the case.
+If the child waives their right to a speedy trial and completes the program, then no formal charges will ever be filed.

 To be eligible for arbitration, the child and his or her parents or guardian must agree to arbitration.
 The arbitrator will set whatever sanctions and restitution are deemed suitable to impress upon the child the seriousness of the offense.
 Those conditions usually require 40 hours of community service, counseling, and a letter of apology.

-Attorney for the Juvenile Arbitration Program on Tampa, FL
+Attorney for the Juvenile Arbitration Program in Tampa, FL

 If your child was accused of a crime, contact an experienced criminal defense attorney for juvenile cases.
 At Sammis Law Firm, our four attorneys help children and teenagers resolve their cases on the best possible terms.

 The child should understand the pros and cons of entering the juvenile arbitration program.
 Even if the child decides to enter arbitration, an experienced attorney can help the child negotiate the terms that need to be completed and make sure everything goes smoothly.